ezegeorgechukwuma/health_census/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the LICENSE file for details.

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com)
+For any questions or feedback, please reach out to ezegeorgechukwuma@gmail.com(mailto:your-email@example.com)